Long-time behavior of 3 dimensional Ricci flow -- C: 3-manifold topology and combinatorics of simplicial complexes in 3-manifolds: Construction and analysis of simplicial complexes in

-We now show that $\gamma$ cannot intersect $W$ more than twice.
+It remains to show assertion (a).
+To do this, we first show that $\gamma$ cannot intersect $W$ more than twice.
 Assume it does.
 By passing to a subsegment and possibly interchanging the roles of $K$ and $K'$, we can assume that $\gamma$ intersects $W$ exactly three times and that $\gamma(0) \in K$.
 Let $Q_1, Q_2, Q_3 \subset K$ be the cells in $K$ that $\gamma$ intersects before the first, after the second and before the third intersection with $W$ and let $Q'_1, Q'_2, Q'_3 \subset K'$ be the cells of $K'$ that $\gamma$ intersects after the first, before the second and after the third intersection with $W$.
 Then

 Let $Q^* \subset K$ be the cell that is adjacent to $W$ and that is located relatively to $Q_1, Q_2, Q_3$ such that $Q_1, Q_2, Q_3, Q^*$ forms a ``parallelogram'', i.e.

 in an oriented sense.
 Let moreover $Q^{* \prime} \subset K'$ be a cell that is adjacent to $Q^*$.
 Then by Lemma \ref{Lem:QQestimatesatW}(g)